-I had started to follow him when I heard the engine away to our left, even above the normal background sounds of traffic.
+I had started to follow him when I heard an engine, away to our left, even above the normal background sounds of traffic.
 American engines are generally big and torquey.
-They don't need to rev in order to provide power unless you want a lot of it, and you want it now.
+They don’t need to rev in order to provide power unless you want a lot of it, and you want it now.
 This was being thrashed and I turned instinctively towards the noise.

-I was just in time to see another taxicab mount the kerb about ten metres away, trailing sparks as its sump graunched over the concrete, front suspension taking the hit.
+I was just in time to see another taxicab mount the kerb about ten metres away, trailing sparks as it graunched over the concrete, front suspension taking the hit.
 It came barrelling along the sidewalk towards us.

 Like the one idling by the kerb, the second cab was a yellow Crown Victoria.
 The big car leapt towards us, seeming wide enough to totally fill the space between the building and the street, engine roaring.
 The front wing grazed off the front façade, striking yet more sparks like it was breathing fire, and it kept on coming.

 My father froze in its path, still clutching the handle of the suitcase.
 Adrenaline fired into my system like a shot of nitrous.
 I took three or four rapid, boosted strides and hit him shoulder against shoulder, the force of my momentum enough to send him pitching clear of the cab’s flight path.

 Spinning halfway towards the threat, I saw nothing but the black plastic of the front grille and a vast sea of yellow steel that made up the car’s bonnet.
 I even had time to notice the taxi medallion riveted to the centre.